www.minisim.app

 MiniSim screenshot showing the app interface

-One consideration: the app assumes you already have simulators configured in Xcode and Android Studio.
-If you’re new to mobile development, you’ll need to set up your emulators first through the respective IDEs.
+Limitations: The app assumes simulators are already configured in Xcode and Android Studio.
+Users new to mobile development must set up emulators through the respective IDEs first.
 MiniSim enhances existing workflows rather than replacing setup processes.

 Related Apps